ModeS7/AIS4900_master/docs/experiment_results_3d.md

 7. **EMA helps**: exp8 (EMA) achieved the best 128x128 bravo result (val loss 0.00227).

 8. **Infrastructure is a bigger problem than algorithms**: Checkpoint corruption, OOM kills, disk quota exhaustion, and torch.load bugs have wasted more GPU hours than bad hyperparameters.

+9. **25 Euler steps is optimal**: FID 27.50.
+Beyond 25, quality degrades from error accumulation.

+10. **Sampling improvements don't help for small datasets**: DiffRS (discriminator-based) and Restart Sampling (stochastic) both fail to improve over plain Euler.
+The quality ceiling is model-limited, not solver-limited.